tbstubs/school-sql-analytics/README.md

 # school-sql-analytics
 This repository showcases a database schema that resembles a school's Student Information System.
-It is popluated with data for students enrolled in a technical school in eastern Massachusetts.
+It is popluated with test data for students enrolled in a technical school in eastern Massachusetts.

 To access the database, simply download or pull the file 'Test_School_DB - With Test Data.sql' and load it into your PostgreSQL application of choice.
 Be sure to have PostgreSQL installed on your machine from the official website.

-Once the file is imported properly, you can execute the following example commands to query data within the database (Query CODE | Commented Description):
+Once the file is imported properly, input the password "postgres" if prompted.
+You can execute the following example commands to query data within the database (Commented Description | Query CODE):

 1. --Shows all the columns and rows within the students table